Kaustubh22327/JanSetu/README.md

 ---

-> ✨ *“HimSankalp is not just a platform — it’s a movement toward smart, participative governance.”* 🇮🇳
+> ✨ *“Janhit is not just a platform — it’s a movement toward smart, participative governance.”* 🇮🇳